-In such cases the police will make referrals to the Young Witness Service, who will then liaise with Children's social care to identify a support worker to undertake the appropriate work with the witness.
+In such cases the police will make referrals to the Young Witness Service (YWS) if the trial is listed at a Crown Court and Citizen Advice Witness Service (CAWS) if listed at a Magistrates Court, who will then liaise with Children's Social Care to identify a support worker to undertake the appropriate work with the witness.

-All staff from Children's Social Care, the Young Witness Service, and police officers involved in supporting children through the court process, must have undergone the appropriate training as provided by each agency.
+All staff from Children's Social Care, the YWS, CAWS, and police officers involved in supporting children through the court process, must have undergone the appropriate training as provided by each agency.
 They must have been evaluated to be competent in providing the service.

 Pre-Trial Therapy Support

 Where a child is a witness in criminal proceedings and therapy is being considered for that child or young person, contact should be made with the police officer in charge of the case before therapy commences.
 This will allow the Crown Prosecution Service to be contacted to ascertain whether the therapy will have any bearing on the criminal trial.
 It should however be stressed that the child's needs for therapy will always be paramount even if this is likely to prejudice the criminal case.

 Children involved in Child Protection Conferences

 For those children who are subject to the Child Protection Conference process, it will be the responsibility of the CPC to identify therapeutic needs and make the necessary link to the police if they are not in attendance at the Conference.

 Children Not Involved in Child Protection Conferences

 In these cases the child witness supporter will highlight the need for parents/carers to inform them if they are considering therapy for their child in advance of it commencing.
 The child witness supporter will then alert the officer in charge of the case so that negotiations may take place with the police.